Exercise and Sport Science Department (ESS)

 Skill Development in School Health Education

-This course will more formally introduce the skill development model for skills-based health education.
-Students will explore the steps of the model and how they apply to the different Society of Health and Physical Education (SHAPE) National Health Education Standards in teaching/developing health-literate individuals.
-Students will use the skill development model to design and implement lessons that connect skills to core concepts/functional health knowledge.
+This course formally introduces the skill development model for skills-based health education.
+Students explore the steps of the model and how they apply to the different Society of Health and Physical Education (SHAPE) National Health Education Standards in teaching/developing health-literate individuals.
+Students use the skill development model to design and implement lessons that connect skills to core concepts/functional health knowledge.
 This course also includes an introductory teaching lab experience with K-12 learners.
 Lect.
 1, Lab 2.
 Prerequisite: ESS 230; ESS 361 or ESS 362 taken concurrently; admission to physical, adapted, and school health education.
 Offered Fall, Spring.

 ESS 331 Cr.2